 SANTA CLAUS: THE BIOGRAPHY For untold millions of children of all ages, December not only means the Holiday Season but a talk with Santa at the local mall, a midnight visitation from him on December 24th, or watching countless movies about him on TV.
 What’s equally remarkable is how Santa came to be such a global presence; there’s no corner of the planet where Santa isn’t known and loved.
 Explore the humble origins of the real-life Saint Nicholas over seventeen hundred years ago and trace the development of his legend across the centuries, sampling treasured stories from Europe, Asia, and the Americas.

 THE URGENCY OF TONI MORRISON Explore the life and legacy of Toni Morrison, whose best-selling work examined racial and gender identity in America — particularly the often-crushing experience of black women — through incandescent prose resembling that of no other writer in English.
 She was the first African-American woman to win the Nobel Prize in Literature and the author of 11 novels as well as 5 children’s books (written with her son Slade) and several essay collections.
 In these turbulent times, her work is essential reading.
+NEVER TOO EARLY, NEVER TOO LATE, Parts 1 and 2This two-part series profiles the lives of five child prodigies and five “Plus-50” artists, composers, and painters whose lives continue to inspire us.
+Part One looks at the children who dazzled the world; Part Two explores the inspiring lives and contributions of older creative minds--all of whom prove it’s never too early nor too late to make a difference.

 KING ARTHUR The historical basis for the King Arthur legend has long been debated by scholars.
 The first datable mention of King Arthur is in a 9th century text.
 One school of thought sees Arthur as a genuine historical figure, a Roman-British leader who fought against the invading Anglo-Saxons in the late 5th to early 6th century.
 In these tales, he is presented as a gallant military commander and a noble king.
 Yet at the core of this epic hero lies a vulnerable lover eventually undone by his unwavering devotion to the woman he loves.
 Arthur’s story remains one of the indisputable foundations of Western culture.
 This program examines the many remarkable facets of Arthur--both the facts and the myths.